digdan/CyphtJS/README.md

 console.log('Decyphting', encMessage,'->',decMessage);
 ```

+## Security
+The library is ment to be fast and lightweight and only provides very basic security.
+The keys are equiveland to 512bit RSA Encryption also known as RSA-155.
+A RSA-155 key was cracked in 1999 after 6 months of heavy computing on pretty advanced hardware.
+The concept is that the keys are crackable, but it would take a lot of computing power and time to crack a single key and is not worth it for most hackers.

 ## Looking forward
 There is a lot of functionality that can be put into this library.
 At this time I would like to keep it slim and simple as possible.
 No need to import/export private keys, or allow tweaking the key/token sizes.